-If personnel must work in or enter an area with a high concentration of airborne perlite, they shall use a dust mask or full-face air-purifying respirator equipped with dust filters (NIOSH-approved or accepted equivalent per specific country standard).
+If personnel must work in or enter an area with a high concentration of airborne perlite, they shall use a dust mask or full-face air-purifying respirator equipped with dust filters (NIOSH-approved or equivalent) in accordance with Title 29 of the U.S. Code of Federal Regulations (29 CFR) Part 1910 [3].
 Refer to the safety data sheet (SDS) for information on regulatory exposure limits.